-This is the year you've committed to moving away from the status quo – to change.
+This year you've committed to moving away from the status quo – to change.

-You're determined to empower your staff with the ability to effectively communicate.
-You’re committed to getting the information you need to fully understand your operation.
+You're determined to empower your staff with the ability to communicate effectively.

-Generally, we'd tell you why it's so important to institute best practices and then show you how to put them into practice.
+Generally, we'd tell you why it's essential to institute best practices and then show you how to put them into practice.

 Today is different.

-At this point, if you don't have a something in place – anything – you're not getting the crucial data you and your team need to continuously improve your processes and protocols.
+At this point, if you don't have something in place – anything – you're not getting the crucial data you and your team need to improve your processes and protocols continuously.

-Your new infrastructure will include representatives from each department where an incident could potentially have an effect on.
+Your new infrastructure will include all personnel and departments where an incident could potentially affect.

 Your front-of-house department representatives include:

-Every department representative needs to have the ability to view and manage their own department's incident management dispatch queue within the command center.
+Every department representative needs to have the ability to view and manage their own department's incident management dispatch queue within the operations center.

-The back-of-house command center is set up in a separate location to mitigate confusion for departments, enhancing effective communication.
+The back-of-house operations center is set up separately to mitigate confusion for departments, enhancing effective communication.

 The back of house department representatives include:

-Having two command centers gives you the ability to create incident records for 'Back-of-House’ departments and 'Front-of-House' incidents effortlessly into your incident management system.
+Having two operations centers gives you the ability to create incident records for 'Back-of-House' personnel and 'Front-of-House' incidents effortlessly into your incident management system.

-The days of incidents that are dispatched, no status, no status, and no status can finally lay to rest.
+The days of dispatched incidents, no status, no status, and no status can finally lay to rest.

-Now we'll show you the result of having order through the chaos.
+Now we'll show you the result of having order through the confusion.

-You can seamlessly analyze and create a benchmark for what an effective response time to an incident is.
+You can seamlessly analyze and create a benchmark for what an adequate response time to an incident is.

-From the time it takes your fans to identify an incident, send a text message via your text communication platform, request assistance, your usher to report an incident via a hand-held mobile device, to your central dispatcher in the command center.
+From the time it takes your customers to identify an incident, send a text message via your text messaging software, request assistance, your staff to report an incident via a hand-held mobile device to your operations center.

 For instance, a call for a fight comes in.
-It's determined there's a blood spill on scene; therefore the dispatcher must notify police, fire rescue and notify housekeeping to bring protective gloves for this incident.
+It's determined there's a blood spill on the scene; therefore, the operations center must notify police, fire rescue and notify housekeeping to bring protective gloves for this incident.

-From the moment the incident is dispatched to all departments, you can now effectively determine the length of time each associated department takes to arrive on scene from their current locations.
+From the moment the incident is dispatched to all personnel, you can now effectively determine each associated department's length of time to arrive on the scene from their current locations.

-Combined with your new structure and process, you can now dive into the vital questions to help you understand appropriate response times and the effectiveness of your operation.
+Combined with your new structure and process, you can now dive into the vital questions to help you understand appropriate response times and your operation's effectiveness.
 This information is what you need to enhance your incident management process.

-Prior to your new infrastructure, your response time to an injury due to a wet spill is seven minutes.
-Now, your response time to the same type of incident radically decreases to three minutes at your stadium.
+Before your new infrastructure, your response time to an injury due to a wet spill is seven minutes.
+Now, your response time to the same type of incident radically decreases to three minutes at your property.

 That's results, and this is all because you've built an infrastructure for your operation, allowing you to record comprehensive documentation, communicate it, analyze it, and then use it to strengthen your operation even more.